Listing View

 your questions answered

-Dental implants are used when tooth loss has caused gaps to appear between teeth and can be viewed as being replacement roots to which, cosmetic teeth can be attatched.
-They are also important in that they underpin and shore up adjacent teeth.
+Dental implants are utilised when tooth loss has caused gaps to appear between teeth and can be viewed as being replacement roots upon which, cosmetic teeth can be attatched.
+They are also important in that they underpin and support teeth either side of the gap.

-The most common types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is placed onto the jaw below the gums.
+The main types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is fitted onto the jawbone under the gums.

 Whilst side effects are {extremely|very rare, they include damage to the jaw, nerves and bordering teeth.

-Yes, it is possible however you should be aware that it takes around four months for the gums to fully repair themselves which involves shrinkage and correspondingly the implants have to be adjusted.
+Yes, it is possible however please note that it takes about four months for the gums to fully heal which involves shrinkage and for that reason the implants will need to be adjusted.

-Yes of course and just as with genuine teeth they have to be correctly cleaned or else it can cause plaque and infection and not to mention gum disease.
+Yes of course and just as with real teeth they have to be correctly cleaned otherwise it can lead to plaque and infection as well as gum disease.

-It is not any sorer than having a tooth removed which obviously depends upon your pain tolerance and the type/amount of anesthetic used.
+It is not any more painfull than having a tooth removed which clearly depends on your pain tolerance and the type/amount of anesthetic used.

 If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the missing tooth.

-This is where every one of the teeth top and or bottom are replaced by a complete arch bridge supported by 4 implants (can be 6).
+This is where all of the teeth upper and or lower are replaced by a full arch bridge supported by 4 implants (sometimes 6).

 Hello from Park View Dental Practice